"Show Me You Comply... Without Showing Me Anything": Zero-Knowledge Software Auditing for AI-Enabled Systems: Conclusions and Future Work

 \section{Conclusions and Future Work}

-In this paper, we introduced ZKMLOps, a novel framework for the systematic auditing of Machine Learning systems.
-Our work addresses the regulations on ML-enabled systems by focusing on accountability, from which the concepts of auditability and traceability are derived.
-We demonstrated that Zero-Knowledge Proofs (ZKPs) provide the technical foundation to resolve the fundamental conflict between the need for transparency in auditing and the confidentiality required in competitive and regulated environments.
-ZKPs give verifiable cryptographic proof of compliance while protecting proprietary models and sensitive data, by convincing a verifier (e.g., an auditing company) that a computational statement is true without revealing information beyond the statement's validity.
+ZKMLOps is a framework for auditing ML systems under the accountability requirements imposed by regulation.
+Zero-Knowledge Proofs provide the technical foundation: a prover convinces a verifier of a computational claim without revealing the underlying data or model, producing \emph{verifiable evidence} that auditors can fold into a compliance assessment.

-The central contribution of the ZKMLOps framework is to operationalize these advanced cryptographic tools within the MLOps lifecycle.
-The theoretical availability of ZKP primitives does not address the practical challenge of their systematic application.
-Our framework bridges this gap by integrating ZKPs with established software engineering patterns, decoupling the core auditing logic from the diverse implementations of ZKP protocols.
-This transforms a complex cryptographic procedure into a modular, repeatable, and maintainable engineering process.
-We demonstrated the framework's practicality by presenting a use case for regulatory compliance in financial risk auditing.
-Furthermore, we assessed its feasibility through an empirical evaluation of various ZKP protocols, analyzing their performance trade-offs when applied to ML models of increasing complexity.
-This work thereby establishes a baseline for integrating advanced cryptographic techniques into real-world auditing workflows.
+The framework maps ZKP steps onto an orchestrated, adapter-based lifecycle, so audits are modular and repeatable across heterogeneous backends.
+We showed its practicality through a financial risk auditing use case and assessed feasibility through benchmarks across ML models of increasing size and comparing it with adjacent auditing methodologies as baselines.

-Future work shall proceed in two primary directions.
+Future work proceeds in two directions.
 First, we plan to validate the framework in real-world settings through industry case studies to assess its performance and scalability.
-Second, we shall extend its capabilities by implementing auditing workflows for other trustworthy AI properties, such as verifying dataset fairness or model robustness against adversarial attacks.
+Second, we will extend its capabilities by implementing auditing workflows for other trustworthy AI properties, such as verifying dataset fairness or model robustness against adversarial attacks.